mesosphere/dcos-commons/frameworks/elastic/docs/limitations.md

 Upgrades and rolling configuration updates do not wait for a green status.
 During deployment and upgrades, the `serial` strategy does not wait for the Elastic service to reach green before proceeding to the next node.

-## Toggling TLS
+## Security

+Elastic's native authentication and authorization mechanisms are not supported at this time.

+### Transport Encryption

-Toggling TLS requires doing a full-cluster restart.
+Toggling Transport Encryption requires doing a full-cluster restart.
 This is an [Elasticsearch limitation](https://www.elastic.co/guide/en/elasticsearch/reference/current/configuring-tls.html).
 Since the service's default update strategy is a rolling upgrade (`serial`) changing its configuration to enable (or disable) transport encryption will result in nodes configured with TLS not being able to communicate with nodes configured with unencrypted networking (and vice-versa).
 A full-cluster restart is required (using the `parallel` update strategy).
 Make sure to have backups and plan for some downtime.

 Afterwards, you should set the update strategy back to `serial` for future updates.